spences10/twitter-bot-playground/README.md

 const tmpDir = os.tmpdir()
 ```

 Those two lines give us the `temp` directory of the operating system, so if like me you're on Windows it will work as well as if you are on another stsyem like a linux based system, which is what `now` is.
-In our `saveFile` function we're going to use `tmpDir` to save our file we've taken out the `nasa.jpg` from the `getPhoto` function as we can define that information in the `saveFile` function with a [ternary function][ternary] from the `body` being passed in, this will send a tweet with a link to the video:
+In our `saveFile` function we're going to use `tmpDir` to save our file.

+We've taken out the `nasa.jpg` from the `getPhoto` function as we can define that information in the `saveFile` function, the NASA potd is not just a `'jpeg` some items posted there are videos as well.
+We we can define the type with a [ternary function][ternary] off of the `body` being passed in, this will send a tweet with a link to the video:

 ```javascript
 function saveFile(body) {